 In the 1980s, he began a career in journalism.
 Starting with the MacNeil-Lehrer NewsHour in 1984, Professor Gergen has been a regular commentator on public affairs for some 30 years.
 Twice he has been a member of election coverage teams that won Peabody awards, and he has contributed to two Emmy award-winning political analysis teams.
 In the late 1980s, he was chief editor of U.S. News & World Report, working with publisher Mort Zuckerman to achieve record gains in circulation and advertising.

 Over the years, Professor Gergen has been active on many non-profit boards, serving in the past on the boards of both Yale and Duke Universities.
-Among his current boards are The Mission Continues, The Trilateral Commission, and Elon University’s School of Law.
+Currently, he serves on the board of New Profit, the leadership council of New Politics, and he serves as an academic advisor to Leadership Now.
+In addition Professor Gergen is the co-founder and co-chair of the non-profit With Honor.

 Professor Gergen's work as director of the Center for Public Leadership at the Kennedy School has enabled him to work closely with a rising generation of younger leaders, especially social entrepreneurs, military veterans and Young Global Leaders chosen by the World Economic Forum.
 Through the generosity of outside donors, the Center helps to provide scholarships to over 100 students a year, preparing them to serve as leaders for the common good.
 The Center also promotes scholarship at the frontiers of leadership studies.